core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ## Reverse-Proxies # {#sec-reverse-proxies-http-to-coap}

-In case an HTTP-to-CoAP proxy acts specifically as a reverse-proxy, the same principles defined in {{sec-reverse-proxies}} applies, as specified below.
+In case an HTTP-to-CoAP proxy acts specifically as a reverse-proxy, the same principles defined in {{sec-reverse-proxies}} apply, as specified below.

 ### Processing on the Client Side ## {#sec-reverse-proxies-client-side-http}